zencart/documentation/content/user/zen_cart_forum/faq.md

     *   What version of PHP is installed on the server?

-    *   What version of MYSQL is installed on the server?
+    *   What version of MySQL is installed on the server?

     *   What you were doing when your problem occurred?